-Click the browse button to display the Pollutant Treatments dialog box, which is described in detail on page 462.
+Click the [...] browse button to display the Pollutant Treatments dialog box.
 The Pollutant Treatments dialog box defines the treatment functions for pollutants entering the junction.

 This entry defines the bottom elevation of the junction (ft or m) above a common datum.
 See Figure 7.11 for an illustration of this value.